 And make amends for the silly, trash you were talking

-You oughta practice up and get your game refined
+You oughtta practice up and get your game refined

 Guru sadly passed in 2010, but his legacy lives on through vivid verses like the one above.
-His voice was almost always a positive one, and when integrated within a DJ Premier beat, it was absolutely unstoppable.
-A true proprietor of hip hop, he was.
+His voice was almost always a positive one, and when put over a DJ Premier beat, it was absolutely unstoppable.
+A true proprietor of hip hop he was.

-Hard to Earn will go down as one of the greatest albums in hip hop history.
-From the eerie gangster joint “ALONGWAYTOGO,” to the funky ode to Brooklyn “The Planet,” to the Gang Starr Foundation posse cut in “Speak Ya Clout,” to the rich, stand-up bass and DJ scratch led “Mostly the Voice,” it is an album with nearly infinite replay value.
+The album will go down as one of the greatest in hip hop history.
+From the eerie gangster joint “ALONGWAYTOGO,” to the funky ode to Brooklyn “The Planet,” to the Gang Starr Foundation posse cut in “Speak Ya Clout,” to the rich, stand-up bass and DJ scratch-led “Mostly the Voice,” it is certainly a great, great album.
 Give it a listen today, remember Guru, and respect some of the OGs for keeping rap real and progressing the art form we hold so dearly.